Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Systematic uncertainties

-\textit{Tracking efficiency:} To account for the mismodeling of track reconstruction in the simulation we propagate the track reconstruction efficiency uncertainty through the unfolding procedure.
+\textit{Tracking efficiency:} To account for the mismodeling of track reconstruction in the simulation, the track reconstruction efficiency uncertainty is propagated through the unfolding procedure.
 This is done by randomly removing 3\% of the tracks in the simulation.
 This value covers mismodeling of the tracking reconstruction efficiency in the jet core \cite{CMS:2016lmd}.
-The tracking efficiency has two effects in this analysis.
-One of them is at the substructure level, whereas the other has to do with the reconstruction of the \PDz meson candidate.
-The \PDz meson reconstruction relies on charge-particle tracks and the removal of 3\% of the tracks is done before the \PDz meson candidate reconstruction.
-The jet substructure is calculated using all PF candidate species.
-Rather than losing the PF candidate, as it would happen in a charged-only jet substructure measurement, we assume that the charged hadron is reconstructed instead as a neutral hadron, and its energy is smeared by 10\% due to the hadronic calorimeter resolution.
+The tracking efficiency has two effects in this analysis: it affects the reconstruction of \PDz mesons and the substructure observables.
+The \PDz reconstruction relies on charged-particle tracks, and the tracking efficiency uncertainty is estimated by removing 3\% of the tracks before the \PDz meson candidate reconstruction.
+The jet substructure observables are obtained using the PF candidates that have both tracking and calorimeter information.
+Therefore, rather than losing the PF candidate, it is assumed that the charged hadron is reconstructed as a neutral hadron, and its energy is smeared by 10\% due to the hadronic calorimeter resolution.
 The tracking efficiency uncertainty is propagated through the whole chain of corrections in a correlated way, affecting the \PDz meson reconstruction efficiency, the response matrix through the energy resmearing of the charged-particle PF candidates that are ``lost'' in the reconstruction from this variation, as well as the MC-based template fits that are used for the nonprompt \PDz meson background subtraction.
 The dominant effect is the reduction of the \PDz reconstruction efficiency.
 This systematic uncertainty is symmetrized bin-by-bin for both \PDz and inclusive jet substructure distributions.

 \textit{Physics model uncertainty:} The choice of the physics model impacts the unfolding corrections of the measured observable via the description of the jet showering pattern, which changes the detector response at the subjet level, as well as the prior spectrum used for regularization.
 The model uncertainty is constructed by using \HERWIG{7} CH3 generated events instead of \PYTHIA{8} CP5 for the prior spectrum, the migration matrix, and the matching purity and efficiency.